MathyouMB/website/src/content/articles/making-the-most-of-honours-project.md

 Firstly, I'd recommend going through the [Undergraduate Honours Projects and Theses Repository](https://report-hub.scs.carleton.ca/) page to get a sense of what kinds of projects other students have done in the past.

-I'd also recommend reflecting on your own interests by asking yourself questions like:
+I'd also recommend [thinking about your goals](#first-decide-what-you-want-out-of-it) by asking yourself questions like:

 - Is there an area of computer science that I am particularly passionate about?
 What unsolved problems exist in that area?